AsutoSSH/Operator-Fill/README.md

 If you dont know the answer to a question or wish to skip that question you can write "skip" or "SKIP" or "Skip" (without quotes of course) to skip the current question.

-The program will display one of the correct answers for the question.
+The program will display one of the correct answers for the question you skipped and switch to the next question.

 2."END"

 This command will End the game and view your results.

-Just type "end" or "End" or "END" (without quotes) to END the game and display how many questions you correctly answered.
+Just type "end" or "End" or "END" (without quotes) to END the game and display how many questions you answered correctly.